nickurak/hackathon_calender/chris-slack-server/README.md

 ## Questions

 Feel to contact me (Chris) in our slack team channel **#ddm-hackathon-universal-calendar** about any questions or any issues you encounter following tutorial linked above.

+# Development environment:

+Python supports "Virtual Enverionments" that keep all the dependencies we install isolated from anything else on your computer.

+There's a helper script to run this.
+Just run:

+. activate-virtualenv

+Then, anything else you install with the python package manager "pip" will be kept in this folder, and only available when this virtual environment is active.